Honors and Advanced Placement Program

 Advanced Placement Program

 The Advanced Placement (AP) is a program developed and overseen by the College Board.
 This program is a cooperative educational endeavor among secondary schools, colleges and universities.
 It allows high school students to undertake college-level academic learning in AP courses.
-It also affords them the opportunity to show that they have mastered the advanced material by taking AP exams.
-This program allows students to earn credit and/or advanced placement from participating colleges and universities.
-Explore AP and Big Future are two sites within College Board that can help students and parents make informed decisions about which classes to take.
+It also affords them the opportunity to show that they have mastered the advanced material by taking AP exams at the end of the course.
+Scores range from 1- 5.
+A score of 3 or higher on an AP Exam can typically earn students college credit and/or placement into advanced courses in participating colleges and universities.